fastify/fastify/PROJECT_CHARTER.md

 The Fastify's features can be discussed in the GitHub's issues and/or projects.
 The consensus on a discussion is reached when:

-- the majority of the collaborator agree on the decision
+- the majority of the Collaborator agree on the decision
-- there is not any blocking concern by the lead maintainers
+- there is not any blocking concern by the Lead Maintainers

-Whenever there is not consensus, lead maintainers will have final say on the topic.
+Whenever there is not consensus, Lead Maintainers will have final say on the topic.

 **Voting, and/or Elections**

-Every team member may candidate one or more contributors to join the Fastify's org.
+Individuals making significant and valuable contributions to the project may be candidate to join the Fastify's org.

-The candidates must be listed in a private team discussion on GitHub with a link to the user's contributions (eg: `[USERNAME](https://github.com/search?q=author:USERNAME+org:fastify)`)
+A Fastify Team Member needs to open a private team discussion on GitHub and list the candidates who wants to sponsor with a link to the user's contributions (eg: `[USERNAME](https://github.com/search?q=author:USERNAME+org:fastify)`).

+Otherwise, a Contributor may self-apply if he/she thinks to meet the above criteria reaching out to a Lead Maintainer privately with a few links to his/her valuable contributions.
+The Lead Maintainer will reply to the Contributor and will decide if candidate he/she to the FTM.

-A consensus is reached when there are:
+The consensus to a new candidate to join the FTM is reached when:

-- at least one lead maintainers approval
+- at least one Lead Maintainers approve
-- at least two core/plugins maintainers approval
+- at least two Team Members approve
 - no one contrary

-After these conditions are satisfied, the [onboarding process](CONTRIBUTING.md#onboarding-collaborators) may start.
+After these conditions are satisfied, the [onboarding process](CONTRIBUTING.md#onboarding-Collaborators) may start.

 ### Section 4.3: Other Project Roles